digideskio/personal-site/content/12-high-quality-r-packages.rst

 * ade4 - This package has function gearymoran that calculates Moran's I and Geary's c.
 Does not plot correlograms.
 * ape - Moran's I test (function Moran.I) for spatial and phylogenetic autocorrelation (based on normal approximation, not on randomizations = fast).
 Does not plot correlograms.
+* geosphere - a bunch of spherical trigonometry functions for geographic applications.
 * mpmcorrelogram - I include it as a curiosity.
 It calculates Multivariate Mantel Correlograms.
 * ncf - Provides functions correlog and spline.correlog.
 Plots correlograms.
 Does randomization tests.
 * pgirmess - Has function correlog that calculates the correlogram.
 It uses normal approximation to test significance.